The Good News (Mad Men): Plot

 It is the end of 1964, and Don Draper (Jon Hamm) is planning a holiday trip to Acapulco.
 On the way, he has a 24-hour stop-over in Los Angeles, to visit Anna Draper (Melinda Page Hamilton).
 He finds Anna – the wife of the man whose identity Don stole – on the porch with a broken leg.
 Anna's sister Patty (Susan Leslie) comes over to help with the chores, with her daughter Stephanie (Caity Lotz), who is in college.
 Stephanie stays behind when Patty leaves, and the three go out for dinner.
 In the evening, Don drives Stephanie home and makes a pass at her in her driveway.
 She turns him down and instead tells him that Anna has cancer but does not know it.
 Don decides to extend his visit, and the next morning, he angrily confronts Patty about the secrecy and says he will pay for any possible treatment.
 Patty replies that they have already consulted experts, who all agree the cancer is terminal and advanced.
 She asks him to stay out of the family's business and to leave before he inadvertently tells Anna the real story.
 Don reluctantly decides to acquiesce.
-He tells Anna he has to leave and returns to New York, instead of Acapulco.
+He tells Anna he has to leave and returns to New York, instead of going to Acapulco.
 Before leaving, he paints over Anna's water stained wall, on which she paints a flower and he inscribes, "Dick + Anna '64".